-It is possible that your PPP loan may be audited to ensure funds were used for their intended purpose.
+Your PPP loan may be audited to ensure funds were used for their intended purpose.
 All loans over $2 million will be fully audited, while spot checks will be performed on smaller loans.
 One thing to remember, though, is that any PPP loan can be audited.

 Little is known right now as to how exactly PPP loan audits will work.
-Those who are audited will need to provide payroll reports proving that at least 75% of loan proceeds were used for payroll costs.
+Those who are audited will need to provide payroll reports proving that at least 60% of loan proceeds were used for payroll costs.
 Additional documentation may also be required.
-As of now, there are no set timelines or additional information on these audits, but we expect to learn more in the weeks ahead.
+As of now, there are no set timelines or further information on these audits, but we expect to learn more in the weeks ahead.

 According to the Treasury Secretary, payroll reports will need to be verified.
 It can also be safely assumed that any information provided in your PPP application may also require verification during an audit.

 When Will I Face A PPP Loan Tax Audit?